2 System Setup

 develop

-This will cause the entire system to build (not repeating unnecessary steps) and start up a tomcat instance to run the system in a development mode.
+This will cause the entire system to build (not repeating unnecessary steps) and start up a Tomcat instance to run the system in a development mode.
 The system will be available from your local browser at http://localhost:8000.
-You may debug the application by attaching to the running tomcat server at port 9000.
+You may debug the application by attaching to the running Tomcat server at port 9000.

 war